MatthewGRowe/CleanWeb/content/_index.md

 This site contains a series of documents which I have written which will help readers to learn C# programming in Winforms, Unity and ASP (MVC).
 I have tried to ensure the content is varied and interesting to read.

-You can use them in classrooms (printed out) or stick them on a 2nd monitor and simply follow along.
+You can use them in classrooms (printed out) or display them on a 2nd monitor and simply follow along.